 What is Agitation

 Agitation is any intentional disturbance of the coffee bed during brewing.
 It can be gentle (a swirl) or aggressive (stirring with a spoon).
-The goal is to promote even extraction by ensuring all coffee particles contact fresh water.
+The goal is to promote even extraction by ensuring all coffee particles contact fresh water.1

 Without agitation, some grounds may clump together or settle unevenly, creating dry pockets that under-extract while other areas over-extract.
 Agitation breaks up these pockets and redistributes grounds for uniform contact.
+This is particularly critical during the bloom phase when CO2 degassing creates foam and clumping.2

 Key Insight